Who is the family behind Red Bull and what is their net worth?

 Who owns how much at Red Bull, and what are their net worth and earnings?

-When Mateschitz passed away, his son Mark Mateschitz inherited his entire stake and almost instantly reached USD 15.7 billion in net worth as per Bloomberg’s Billionaires Index.
-As of March 2023, Mark has a net worth of over USD 20 billion.
+When Mateschitz passed away, his son Mark Mateschitz inherited his entire stake and almost instantly reached USD 15.7 billion (INR 12,85,44,14,25,000) in net worth as per Bloomberg’s Billionaires Index.
+As of March 2023, Mark has a net worth of over USD 20 billion (INR 16,37,50,50,00,000).
 His father owned Austrian castles and villas, a property in London, an island in Fiji, and a collection of vintage planes stationed at Red Bull’s Hangar-7 complex at Salzburg airport.

 On the other hand, the family of Chaleo Yoovidhya, who passed away in 2012, has always held a controlling stake of 51 per cent, including Chalerm Yoovidhya’s share.